viaacode/avo2-proxy/README.md

 ## Functional

-De NodeJS applicatie zal vooral de volgende zaken voorzien:
+The NodeJS services will provide the following features:
-* Proxy search requests van de frontend apps naar de graphQL en Elasticsearch services
+* Proxy search requests from the frontend apps to graphQL and Elasticsearch services
-* Authenticatie voor inloggen adhv info uit de LDAP / smartschool, klasse API's
+* Authentication for login using information from the LDAP API, Smartschool api, klasse api
-* Extra informatie voor de gebruikers van de applicatie bijhouden in de postgres database
+* Track extra information for logged in users.
+Eg: bookmarks, app permissions

 ## Server